andrsuh/tiny-event-sourcing/README.md

 </dependency>
 ```

 Also you have to configure the `github` maven repository.
-You can wither include it to your `settings.xml` or just put the following lines to your `pom.xml`:
+You can either include it to your `settings.xml` or just put the following lines to your `pom.xml`:

 ```
 <repository>